Graphical view on linear extensions of finite posets: Main results

 \section{Main results}

-In this section we formulate and prove our results on linear extensions.
-Section~\ref{ssec.geodesics} brings basic observations on geodesics in the permutohedral graph.
-The main theorem, which is a graphical characterization of poset-interpretable enumeration sets, is derived in Section~\ref{ssec.characterization}.
-It is shown in Section~\ref{ssec.graphical-comparison} that basic order-theoretical relations for pairs of variables in a poset $P$ on~$N$ can be recognized graphically on basis of the set ${\cal L}(P)$ of its linear extensions.
-Section~\ref{ssec.poset-dimension} brings an example that the height function of the lattice of geodetically convex sets in the permutohedral graph is not given by the graphical diameter for $n\geq 6$ and discuss a relevant concept of the {\em dimension of a poset}.
+In this section we present our results on linear extensions.
+Section~\ref{ssec.geodesics} provides basic observations on geodesics in the permutohedral graph.
+The main theorem, being a graphical characterization of poset-interpretable enumeration sets, is presented in Section~\ref{ssec.characterization}.
+Section~\ref{ssec.graphical-comparison} then claims that basic order-theoretical relations for pairs of variables in a poset $P$ can be recognized graphically on basis of the set ${\cal L}(P)$ of its linear extensions.
+Section~\ref{ssec.poset-dimension} provides an example that the height function of the lattice of geodetically convex sets in the permutohedral graph is not given by the graphical diameter for $n\geq 6$; a relevant concept of the {\em dimension of a poset} is discussed there, too.
 Section~\ref{sec.main-results} is concluded by remarks, namely on an ``algorithmic" characterization of geodetically convex sets presented in \cite{HN13} (Section~\ref{ssec.remark-alter}) and on encoding posets relative to a fixed reference total order of $N$ applied in \cite{BW91} (Section~\ref{ssec.poset-encoding}).